-These simple inputs create a market that is collectively smarter than its individual constituents.
+These simple inputs create a market that is collectively smarter than its individual constituents in price action movement and market flows.
 It has a much broader perception range and exists in a critical state (always ready to phase shift from bull to bear regime) which allows it to more ably respond to changes in the environment.

-When Stanley Druckenmiller first got into the game, his first mentor Speros Drelles -- the person he credits with teaching him the art of investing -- would always say to him that, "60 million Frenchmen can't be wrong."
+When Stanley Druckenmiller first got into the game, his first mentor Speros Drelles - the person he credits with teaching him the art of investing - would always say to him that, "60 million Frenchmen can't be wrong."

 What he meant by that is that the market is smarter than you.
-It knows more than you thus its message should be heeded because 60 million frenchmen can't be wrong...
+It knows more than you thus its message should be heeded because 60 million Frenchmen can't be wrong...

-Druckenmiller often says that, "The best economist I know is the inside of the stock market.
+Druckenmiller often says that "The best economist I know is the inside of the stock market.
 I'm not that smart, the market is much smarter than me.
 I look to the market for signals."